ansible/ansible-lint/src/ansiblelint/rules/var_naming.md

 - `var-naming[no-reserved]`: Variables names must not be Ansible reserved names.
 - `var-naming[read-only]`: This special variable is read-only.

+!!! note

+    When using `include_role` or `import_role` with `vars`, vars should start with included role name prefix.
+As this role might not be compliant with this rule yet, you might need to temporarily disable this rule using a `# noqa: var-naming[no-role-prefix]` comment.

 ## Settings

 This rule behavior can be changed by altering the below settings: